rpuntaie/dotfiles/readme.rst

   `names or email addresses <https://notmuchmail.org/manpages/notmuch-search-terms-7/>`__.

-  My `afew setup <https://raw.githubusercontent.com/rpuntaie/dotfiles/desktop/etc/afew/config>`__ folders similar mails into email subfolders with same name accross emails.
+  My `afew setup <https://raw.githubusercontent.com/rpuntaie/dotfiles/desktop/etc/afew/config>`__ folders similar mails into mailboxes with same name accross emails.
   Via `FolderNameFilter` they get the same tag and can be viewed/searched accross emails with ``alot``/``notmuch``.

 Since the messages are text, they can be search with ``ag``, ``rg`, ``vimgrep``, ...